bartlettjamoni336/IT-Ticket-Onboarding/README.md

 # IT-Ticket-Onboarding
-Here im simulating receiving a IT ticket for a employee onboarding request.
+Here im simulating receiving an IT ticket for a employee onboarding request.